-Students with special interests in Foodservice or Hotel Management can take specific classes in the following focus areas:
+Students with special interests in Foodservice, Hotel Management, or Destination Management can take specific classes in the following focus areas:

 Students will be required to take field trips in those courses so designated with the expenses pro-rated for each student.
 Appropriate uniforms will be required of all students enrolling in those courses that involve preparation of food.

 B.S.
 Hospitality, Tourism, and Event Management Degree Requirements

 |Degree Requirements||Credit Hours|